 The next day (Monday) we were back on the job site, and continued to work on the parapet wall repair.

 As we dug deeper, it turned out that we had to replace at least 3 rows of brick mortar.
 We could not go any lower, as that would create a potentially disastrous situation with the old casted metal moldings installed on the outside of the parapets.
-This metal moldings were held in place by nails inserted into the brick joints.
+These metal moldings were held in place by nails inserted into the brick joints.
 If we would remove another row of bricks, the metal would just come loose and fall to the ground in one piece.
 Fortunately, as we dug deeper, the strength of mortar improved and we did not have to go down any more.
 Once the old brick was removed and old mortar, dirt / dust and other loose debris were vacuumed out, we could begin putting new mortar and bricks back.
 We had to wash and wire brush every brick, before it was laid back into the parapet wall.
 If you ask why not use new bricks – the answer is very simple.
-The new bricks that you get from Home Depot or Lowe’s are junk.
+The new bricks that you get from the Home Depot or Lowe’s are junk.
 I could break one apart with my hands.
 The old bricks were of exceptional quality and strength, and were solid brick (no cavities) which allowed us to securely attach masonry anchors later on in the roof installation.

 While maintaining rubber roof integrity, we replaced / repaired the top 3 rows of brick parapet walls and performed all other prep work, while getting ready for the big push – complete removal of all rubber roofing, and laying a new 80-mil IB PVC flat roofing system.
 The entire process had to be done in one day, so everything had to be ready.
-We removed the old metal flashing, installed all wood nailer boards, membrane over parapet walls and drip edge before tearing off the old rubber roof.
-Now the roof was ready.
+We removed the old metal flashing, installed all wood nailer boards, membrane over parapet walls and drip edge before tearing off the old membrane.
+Now, the roof was ready.

 Roof installation – days 6 & 7: installing IB roof and welding seams

 Once everything was prepared, the actual roof installation took two days.
-First we laid down and mechanically attached all the membrane.
+First we laid down and mechanically attached the entire membrane.
 All field seams were welded before any flashing work began.
-Once main membrane was installed we flipped down all the membrane that was already installed on parapets and welded it down to the main roof.
+Once the main membrane was installed, we flipped down all the membrane that was already installed on parapets and welded it down to the main roof.
 Then the roof to wall flashing on the head house was installed.
 It was now time to flash the chimney, and at the same time make a new through-wall drain liner, so the water would run off the roof into the gutter, which we later installed along the back wall of the house.

 At the end of day 7, all roof flashing was welded together, roof attic vents and membrane vents installed, the door was put back on the roof entrance and everything was watertight.
-All we had to do now is to come back one more time to install the new commercial 6″ gutter and 4×3″ downspouts.
+All we had to do now was to come back one more time to install the new commercial 6″ gutter and 4×3″ downspouts.

 Here is what Jim (the homeowner) had to say: